 What Is a Salvage Car?

-When you hear the words “salvage vehicle”, you likely assume this immediately means all of those broken and damaged cars you have seen in junkyards.
-While yes, technically, those vehicles will fall into that category too, many cars with a salvage title are in much better shape than this and could actually be completely drivable.
+When you hear “salvage vehicle”, you likely assume this means all of those broken and damaged cars seen in junkyards.
+While yes, technically, those vehicles will fall into that category too.
+Many cars with a salvage title are in much better shape than this and could be completely drivable.

-When a car has been listed as salvage, then this will be listed on the title, making any subsequent buyer aware of the condition.
-In some cases, it is possible to do enough repairs on one of the cars so that it can be changed to a rebuild permit, but that isn’t always the case, such as if the frame has been twisted beyond mending.
+When a car has been listed as salvage, it will be listed on the title.
+This makes any subsequent buyer aware of the condition.
+In some cases, repairs are done on the cars so that it can be changed to a rebuild permit.
+This isn’t always the case, such as if the frame has been twisted beyond mending.

-To begin with, the state of New York requires by law that all vehicles with a salvage title are listed in this manner, and a seller must disclose this to the buyer.
-Additionally, New York is one of the states that allows for a rebuild salvage title, which means the owner did enough repairs to make the vehicle insurable again.
-However, this is still listed on the title and must still be disclosed to the buyer, and it requires safety and emissions checks by the state DMV before clearance.
+The state of New York requires by law that all vehicles with a salvage title are listed in this manner.
+A seller must disclose this to the buyer.
+Additionally, New York is one of the states that allow for a rebuild salvage title, which means the owner did enough repairs to make the vehicle insurable again.
+However, this is still listed on the title and must still be disclosed to the buyer, and it requires safety and emissions checks by the state DMV before the clearance.

 If you are purchasing a vehicle and no one has told you whether or not it is salvaged, then look for Form MV-103, which is the state’s odometer and damage disclosure statement.
 The seller is required by law to disclose the damage through this statement.

-Like other states, New York has strict rules about a salvage vehicle overall.
+Like other states, New York has strict rules about salvage vehicles overall.
 You cannot license it and drive it if it is deemed inoperable after a state inspection.
-That’s why, one of the first things you have to do when you purchase a salvage vehicle is pay for the state DMV to inspect it.
-At this time, you can get better insight into what you need to do in order to get the car on the road again.
+That’s why one of the first things you have to do when you purchase a salvage vehicle is paid for the state DMV to inspect it.
+At this time, you can get better insight into what you need to do to get the car on the road again.
 It may be as simple as making one or two changes.
 It may mean doing nothing at all.
 Finally, it could mean completely refurbishing the car before it is drivable again.